Actively Recruiting

 - Diagnosis of end-stage kidney disease requiring maintenance hemodialysis three times per week

-- Use of a native arteriovenous fistula (AVF) as primary vascular access for at least 3 months
+- Use of a native arteriovenous fistula (AVF) as the primary vascular access for at least 3 months

 - Willing and able to provide written informed consent